 The 1939 Register shows Donald and his family living at Ringshall Laundry (14 Ringshall).
 Donald’s mother had died in March 1939 and he became the Laundry Proprietor; Bertha has “Unpaid Domestic Duties” and the children were at school.

-The Platoon also contained young men, most of whom were subsequently called up for military service.
-Among these were George Halsey, son of Horace Halsey; Leonard Hing son of Lewis Hing; Raymond Hing, son of Joe Hing; Fred Hucklesby, son of Harry Hucklesby; Fred Liberty, son of George Liberty; John Oakins son of Steve Oakins; Gordon and Maurice Purton sons of Reginald Purton and Arthur Whitman son of James Whitman and named after his uncle Arthur Whitman.
+Younger members of the Home Guard, most of whom were subsequently called up for military service included: George Halsey, son of Horace Halsey; Leonard Hing son of Lewis Hing; Raymond Hing, son of Joe Hing; Fred Hucklesby, son of Harry Hucklesby; Fred Liberty, son of George Liberty; John Oakins son of Steve Oakins; Gordon and Maurice Purton, sons of Reginald Purton, and Arthur Whitman, son of James Whitman and named after his uncle Arthur Whitman.

 Donald and Bertha remained at Ringshall for the rest of their lives; Donald and then his son Billy continued to run the Laundry.
 Bertha died, aged 66, on 14th March 1963 and Donald, aged 74, on 12th March 1971.
 They are buried in the new churchyard of St Peter and St Paul’s Church, Little Gaddesden.